rwdavies/rrbgen/README.md

 ### Quick start on Linux and Mac

-Go to the releases page, download the latest release, and install
+Conda instructions below.
+To install from source, go to the releases page, download the latest release, and install

 ```
 git clone --recursive https://github.com/rwdavies/rrbgen.git